networkx/networkx/doc/source/tutorial.rst

    an ebunch is any iterable (non-string) container of edge-tuples.
 (Similar to nbunch, also see add_edge).

+function/method names:
+   There are many ways you might want to return node properties for all nodes.
+   For example degree, clustering or betweenness are node properties.
+   NX provides functions which return node properties as a list, an iterator, a dict keyed by node to the property value or 2-tuples (node, property value).
+   For example, clustering(G) returns a list of clustering values, clustering_iter(G) returns an iterator over the values.
+   Both forms take the optional argument with_labels (default False). clustering(G,with_labels=True) returns a dict keyed by node to the clustering value. clustering_iter(G,with_labels=True) returns an iterator over 2-tuples (node,clustering value).
+   These two names and the with_labels keyword should be available for any node property by substituting the property name for "clustering" in these examples.

 Warning:
-  - Alhough any hashable object can be used as a node, one should not change the object after it has been added as a node (since the hash can depend on the object contents).
+  - Although any hashable object can be used as a node, one should not change the object after it has been added as a node (since the hash can depend on the object contents).
   - The ordering of objects within an arbitrary nbunch/ebunch